genericaccountname15/perovskite-transistor-circuit-model/README.md

 ## Installation and use
 Click the green "<>Code" button, download, and run **User_Interface.py**. <br/>
-The following modules may have to be downloaded in advance: numpy, matplotlib, scipy, pandas, tkinter, customtkinter _(This can be done by typing "pip install (module name)" in the command line)_. <br/>
+The following modules may have to be downloaded in advance: numpy, matplotlib, scipy, pandas, tkinter, customtkinter, tabulate _(This can be done by typing "pip install (module name)" in the command line)_. <br/>

 ![image](https://github.com/user-attachments/assets/a762b427-384b-481b-ba4b-de4053b17362)
 _Diagram of user interface.
 Note that the "Run Checker checkbox" only works for the built-in models._